On the Steady State of Continuous Time Stochastic Opinion Dynamics with Power Law Confidence: Introduction

 \section{Introduction}

+It is now well recognized that the polarization of opinions in societies is linked to the fact that opinion updates are predominantly due to interactions between persons having already closeby opinions.
+Several models of opinion dynamics incorporate this fact, for instance the bounded confidence model, also known as the Hegselmann-Krause model \cite{hegselmann2002opinion}, where interactions take place between nodes with opinions less than a given confidence radius.
+However none of these models offers an analytical framework allowing one to quantitatively predict how opinions cluster under such dynamics.

+The present paper proposes a new model incorporating the closeby opinion interaction nature by proposing a power law confidence model.
+This model is stochastic in two ways: first, interactions between any pair of agents take place at epochs of a random point process with a stochastic intensity that decreases with the opinion discrepancy between the two agents; secondly, the opinion of each agent evolves as a diffusion process.
+The main result of the present paper is that when the interaction rate decreases like a power law of the opinion discrepancy, the model is analytically tractable.
+This tractability goes with several qualitative results like, e.g., the conditions for stability, those for the lack of accumulation of interactions, or the effect of parameter changes on the stationary distribution when it exists.

-The analytical line of thought on opinion dynamics pursued in the present paper concerns both the setting where interactions between agents take place on a pre-defined graph and the setting of bounded confidence dynamics where no such graph is given and where the rates of interactions depend on the distances between opinions.
-In both settings, opinions are represented by points of the Euclidean space.
-In the first setting, interactions take place independently of opinion values, whereas in the second, they are determined by the current geometry of opinions as in e.g. the Hegselmann-Krause model \cite{hegselmann2002opinion}.
-Most papers on the matter bear on the deterministic and discrete time case.
-Models in the first class are in fact linear and have a rich computational content - see e.g. \cite{toscani2006kinetic, fagnani2008randomized, olshevsky2009convergence,acemoglu2011opinion, acemouglu2013opinion, ghaderi2013opinion, yildiz2013binary}.
-The most noticeable results on the second class of models concern the convergence of the dynamics to fixed points and there is hardly any analytical result on this second type of models beyond estimates on this speed of convergence \cite{blondel2010continuous, lobel2011distributed, como2011scaling, mirtabatabaei2012opinion,acemoglu2014state, brugna2015kinetic, baccelli2015pairwise}.
+The analytical framework considered in this paper covers both the setting where interactions between agents happen as an autonomous point process and that where the rates of interactions depend on the discrepancies between opinions.
+In both settings, we represent opinions by the points of the real line, and we describe the geometry of opinions by the pairwise differences between opinions.
+In the first setting, interactions take place independently of opinion values, whereas in the second, they are governed by the current geometry of opinions in addition to governing the evolution of this geometry.
+Models in the first class are in fact linear and there is a rich analytical literature about scaling limits, convergence rate, stationary solutions on the matter - see, e.g., \cite{toscani2006kinetic, fagnani2008randomized, olshevsky2009convergence, acemoglu2011opinion, acemouglu2013opinion, ghaderi2013opinion, yildiz2013binary}.
+As mentioned above, the second class is much more difficult to analyze and the most noticeable results concern the convergence of the dynamics to fixed points and estimates on the speed of this convergence \cite{blondel2010continuous, lobel2011distributed, como2011scaling, mirtabatabaei2012opinion, acemoglu2014state, brugna2015kinetic, baccelli2015pairwise}.